ucsdlib/data-gis-lab/tutorials/Nearmap-image-access.md

 Please refer to the [NearMap documentation for Integrations](https://docs.nearmap.com/display/ND/INTEGRATIONS).

 For use in Esri-based products, access to Nearmap imagery is automatically granted to all UC San Diego affiliates who log in to ArcGIS Online using the SSO option.

-If you would like to access Nearmap imagery in QGIS or other platforms, you will need to reach out to get an API key.
+If you would like to access Nearmap imagery in QGIS or other platforms, you will need to reach out to the [GIS Librarian at UC San Diego](https://ucsd.libguides.com/gis/gisucsd) to get an API key.

 ## Accessing Nearmap Imagery in ArcGIS Pro
 1. You must be signed into ArcGIS Pro with your UC San Diego ArcGIS Online credentials.
 Same process and credentials used to access [ucsdonline.maps.arcgis.com](https://ucsdonline.maps.arcgis.com)